 For the last three years, our economically disadvantaged population has remained fairly constant both on the Elementary campus and district-wide.
 For the 2015-16 school year, we had the highest percentage at 51.35% with the two previous years being at just 50% of our population qualifying for free or reduced lunches.
 In 2016-17 our economically disadvantaged students increased to 132 students or 57.14% of our student population.
+For the 2017-18 school year, we had another increase in economically disadvantaged numbers with 161 students or 63% qualifying.
 Research shows that these students struggle academically due to their environmental factors at home and their limitation of being exposed to real-world experiences.
-This student population's performance on STAAR is used to determine the grade for Domain III (Performance Gaps) in the new A-F Rating system for schools.